 Recycling & the 4Rs helps us to conserve both our financial and material resources.
 Almost anything can be recycled or reused; clothes, shoes, plastic bags, and even food waste.
 There are many ways to go about giving items an extended lease of life.
 You should take some time to research how you can use some of the seemingly “useless” stuff lying around your house, repurposing it for another application.

 Furthermore, you can shop around for items without the waste.
 This year why not give zero waste good a try including everything from makeup through sunscreen for summer.
 You can even source sustainable toilet roll.

 We can only recycle some things industrially, so make sure you sort out your waste appropriately.
 This way, such materials can find their way to recycling factories.
 In 2021 commit to making the most of your items before thrashing them.
 Remember that it is good for you and the environment.

 Trees are great for the environment.
 They provide habitat to a lot of animals and help fight climate change.
 If you have the opportunity to help plant more trees in the coming year, take it.
 And if you can’t plant one, support those who do.
 There are several tree-planting campaigns all over the world.

 In the coming year, we expect that in line with the FAO recommendations, Agribusinesses will keep their commitment to deforestation-free commodities.
-And companies who have not decided to go deforestation-free will do so.
+And companies that have not decided to go deforestation-free will do so.
 So if you own a company that cuts down trees, try looking for alternatives in hemp or bamboo.
 Or get committed to reforestation.